If you have questions about Audi or our products but are not a journalist, please contact our customer service department at:

 At the moment, it is still mandatory to communicate the NEDC values.
 In the case of new vehicles for which type approval was performed using WLTP, the NEDC values are derived from the WLTP values.
 WLTP values can be provided voluntarily until their use becomes mandatory.
 If NEDC values are indicated as a range, they do not refer to one, specific vehicle and are not an integral element of the offer.
 They are provided only for the purpose of comparison between the various vehicle types.
 Additional equipment and accessories (attachment parts, tire size, etc.) can change relevant vehicle parameters, such as weight, rolling resistance and aerodynamics and, like weather and traffic conditions as well as individual driving style, influence a vehicle’s electric power consumption, CO2 emissions and performance figures.

-Further information about the official fuel consumption figures and official, specific CO2 emissions of new passenger cars can be found in the “Guide to fuel consumption, CO2 emissions and electricity consumption of new cars,” which is available free of charge from all sales outlets and from DAT (Deutsche Automobil Treuhand GmbH), Hellmuth-Hirth-Strasse 1, 73760 Ostfildern-Scharnhausen, Germany (www.dat.de).
+Further information on official fuel consumption figures and the official specific CO2 emissions of new passenger cars can be found in the “Guide on the fuel economy, CO2 emissions and power consumption of all new passenger car models”, which is available free of charge at all sales dealerships and from DAT Deutsche Automobil Treuhand GmbH, Hellmuth-Hirth-Str.
+1, 73760 Ostfildern-Scharnhausen, Germany (www.dat.de).